 All other international students

-- If you are applying for on-campus study use iApply, the online application system for international students.
+- If you are applying for on-campus study in a coursework program use the online application system for international students.

 You will need to pay an application fee if you are from one of these countries classified as high risk.

 Changed your mind after you applied but before you hear the outcome?
 You can request a change to:

 - the intake for the programs you applied for.

 Simply let us know what changes you want to make by replying to any email to you from RMIT International Admissions.

 Your application will be assessed in line with RMIT’s policies and procedures.
 If you are successful, you will receive an offer letter.
 You can then accept your offer by following the instructions in your offer letter.

 RMIT will normally advise you on the outcome of your application within 10 business days.
 If you are applying from Australia you should hear within 24 hours.